rhysd/vim-lsp-ale/README.md

 [![Build Status][ci-badge]][ci]
 [![Coverage Status][codecov-badge]][codecov]

+Forked from [https://github.com/rhysd/vim-lsp-ale](rhysd/vim-lsp-ale) with minor tweaks to use ALE's lsp response processing which results in better highlighting of errors, hover-text etc.

 [vim-lsp-ale][] is a Vim plugin for bridge between [vim-lsp][] and [ALE][].
 Diagnostics results received by vim-lsp are shown in ALE's interface.